 Restructuring Real Estate

-Many times, a financing transaction needs to be renegotiated or handled in a different way because a borrower is in default or is continually getting behind.
+Many times, a financing transaction needs to be renegotiated or handled differently because a borrower is in default or is continually getting behind.
 There are different ways to restructure the original transaction:

 • The borrower may seek to consolidate other loans along with the real estate loan